thommaughan/sharkcafecam/camera_tag/software/README.md

-## For what's available on the board, navigate to camera_tag/electrical.
+For what's available on the board, navigate to camera_tag/electrical.

--This is written assuming you know how to navigate the Arduino IDE, if this is not the case, don't worry.
-This ((())) link will help you get familiar  with it.
+To get started with coding, head to software/Getting_started(+how_to_program)

 ![boardforedit](https://user-images.githubusercontent.com/52707386/63532795-51ffe300-c4c0-11e9-8d58-e555123219af.jpg)